1967 Penny Value Checker: Errors List, “SMS” & No Mint Mark Worth

 1967 No Mint Mark Penny Value

-The 1967 No Mint Mark Penny showcases dramatic value differences based on color preservation, creating three distinct collecting categories, the most expensive is RD.
+The 1967 No Mint Mark Penny showcases dramatic value differences based on color preservation, creating three distinct collecting categories — the most expensive being Red (RD).

-Red (RD) specimens retain over 95% of their original copper luster and command the highest premiums, with top-grade examples reaching $400+ at MS67-68 levels.
+Red (RD) specimens retain over 95% of their original copper luster and command the highest premiums, with top-grade examples reaching $400 or more at MS67–MS68 levels.
+The auction record for a regular strike 1967 penny is $4,945 for an MS67 RD coin sold at Bowers & Merena in November 2008.

-This dramatic pricing structure reflects collectors’ strong preference for original mint luster, making color preservation the most critical factor in determining 1967 penny values beyond basic condition.
+This pricing structure reflects collectors’ strong preference for original mint luster.
+Color preservation is the single most critical factor in determining 1967 penny values beyond basic condition grade.

 1967 No Mint Mark Penny (RD) Price/Grade Chart